-London charity shops for Second Hand September
+London charity shops for Second Hand September and beyond

-Embrace Second Hand September.
+Thinking about #nobuynewyear?
 We round up the charity shops London fashion-lovers don't want to share

 To some charity shopping is an occasional distraction, to others it's a way of life necessitated by a focus on sustainability, budget or, simply, personal style.
 But as new research from Oxfam reveals the extent of Britain's addiction to fast fashion it has never been more important to remove any stigma from second-hand clothing and bring it into the mainstream.